wolfgangunger/cdk-codepipeline-multibranch/README.md

-# cdk-codepipeline
+# cdk-feature-branch-codepipeline
 cdk project with codepipeline to deploy aws resources to stage accounts

+it contains a pipeline to deploy from one branch to your stage accounts
+this pipeline is configured to deploy from one toolchain account to your stage accounts,
+so it is configured with cross account roles

+and a second pipeline to create pipelines for feature branches
+also cross account capable

 ## project strucure